Neighborhood Consensus Contrastive Learning for Backward-Compatible Representation: Experiments

 \subsection{Baseline comparisons}

-In this section, we conduct several baseline approaches for backward-compatible learning with backbone ResNet-18 and ResNet-50.
-With the same model architectures and loss functions, We set the old training data of 50\% IDs subset and the new training data of 100\% IDs complete set.
-The results on the three ReID datasets are shown in Table \ref{baseline}.
+In this section, we conduct several baseline approaches with backbone ResNet-18 and ResNet-50.
+With the same model architectures and loss functions, we set the old training data of 50\% IDs subset and the new training data of 100\% IDs complete set.
+The results are shown in Table \ref{baseline}.

-\textbf{No regularization between $\phi_{new}$ and $\phi_{old}$. } We denote new model trained without any regularization as $\phi_{new*}$.
+\textbf{No regularization between $\phi_{new}$ and $\phi_{old}$. } We denote the new model trained without any regularization as $\phi_{new*}$.
 A simple case directly performs a cross-test between $\phi_{new*}$ and $\phi_{old}$.
 As is shown in Table \ref{baseline}, backward compatibility is achieved at a certain degree.
-However, the cross-test accuracy fluctuates dramatically with the change of data set and network architecture, which is not enough to satisfy our backward-compatibility criterion.
+However, the cross-test accuracy fluctuates dramatically with the change of data set and network architecture, which is insufficient to satisfy our backward-compatibility criterion.
 Subsequent experimental results will further confirm this opinion.

-\textbf{$L_2$-regression between $\phi_{new}$ and $\phi_{old}$ output embeddings.} An intuitive idea to achieve backward-compatibility is using $L_2$ loss to minimize the output embeddings's euclidean distance between $\phi_{new}$ and $\phi_{old}$, which was discussed in \cite{Shen2020}.
+\textbf{$L_2$-regression between $\phi_{new}$ and $\phi_{old}$ output embeddings.} An intuitive idea to achieve backward-compatibility is using $L_2$ loss to minimize the output embeddings' euclidean distance between $\phi_{new}$ and $\phi_{old}$, which was discussed in \cite{Shen2020}.
 Such a simple baseline could not meet the requirement of backward-compatibility learning.
 The possible reason for $L_2$ loss failure is that $L_2$ loss is too local and restrictive.
-As it only focuses on decreasing distance between feature pairs from the same image, it ignores the distance restriction between negative pairs.
+It only focuses on decreasing the distance between feature pairs from the same image, ignoring the distance restriction between negative pairs.

-\textbf{Asymmetric.} It works better on small datasets than on large-scale datasets, probably owing to its inadequacy in utilizing the data intrinsic structure.
-For instance, Asymmetric's cross-test outperforms the old model's self-test on Market1501, but not on two VeRi-776, as is shown in \ref{baseline}.
+\textbf{Asymmetric.} It works better on small datasets than on large-scale datasets, probably owing to its inadequacy in utilizing the intrinsic data structure.
+For instance, Asymmetric's cross-test outperforms the old model's self-test on Market1501, but not on VeRi-776, as is shown in Table \ref{baseline}.

 \textbf{BCT.} As is shown in Table \ref{baseline}, BCT underperforms $\phi_{new*}$ in all self-test cases.
 The most likely reason is that BCT use synthesized classifier weights or knowledge distillation to deal with the newly added data.
 Synthesized classifier weights for the newly added data are susceptible to those boundary points or outliers, making the training results unpredictable.
 Knowledge distillation assumes that the teacher model (old model) outperforms the student model (new model), which is not true in the application scenario of backward-compatible representation.
 As a result, it impairs the performance of the new model.